-Astronomy week is a new and innovative program provided by CMSE.
+Astronomy week is an innovative program provided by CMSE.
 This fun and knowledge filled week begins with one week of classroom and learning activities led by yourself (the teacher.)
 We provide all of the materials for your students which you’ll be able to pickup from a University of Mississippi regional campus.
 You may review an overview of the lessons below.

 On Friday of that week, we bring our portable planetarium to your school for a session of stargazing without ever leaving campus.